rinde/RinSim/README.md

 ### The RinSim project structure

-After finishing the import (with any of the above methods), you should see five projects in eclipse:
+After finishing the import (with any of the above methods), you should see four projects in eclipse:

 * _core_: the heart of the simulator and the models.
 * _example_: some simple examples of how to use the simulator.
 * _main_: main Maven project.
-* _playground_: TODO
 * _ui_: everything related to visualizing stuff for the simulator.

 If desired, you can group the projects into one working set.